Clinical UM Guideline

 A 2018 systematic review by Rae and colleagues evaluated the literature regarding the different types of pressure relief and their comparative effectiveness regarding pressure ulcer prevention and treatment.
 There were 24 randomized controlled trials and 9 systematic reviews included in the analysis.
 Of the 9 systematic reviews, 5 reported enough heterogeneity to allow for a meta-analysis.
 The included reviews showed sufficient affirmation that pressure mattresses were more effective than standard mattresses.
 However, the literature was inconclusive comparing the different types of pressure mattresses.
 The authors noted the results should be considered with caution as the majority of the studies in the systematic reviews were identified as poor quality and were under-powered.
 Methodological concerns were also noted in regard to poor reporting of surface description.
 Among the randomized controlled trials, there were confounding factors including variable frequency of repositioning between groups and the use of different mattresses.
 A difficulty with researching mattresses is the visible difference between the mattress types which does not allow blinding of the participants and treating clinicians.
 Focus on specifically comparing brands is also difficult due to the rapid changes in technology.

 A 2018 prospective, non-comparative, observational study by Meaume and colleagues assessed the use of a specific alternating-pressure mattress overlay (APMO) and whether participants who were at risk of developing a pressure ulcer did so after using the APMO.
 There were 83 participants included in the study.
 None of the participants had pressure ulcer at baseline and all were considered at medium to high risk of pressure ulcer using the Braden scale.
 Participants were included if they sat in a chair during the day for at least 4 hours and were lying in bed between 15–20 hours per day.
 Participants were excluded if they had a life expectancy of less than 6 months or had signs of malnutrition.
 The primary endpoint was the percentage of participants who developed a pressure ulcer of at least a category II (according to the National Pressure Ulcer Advisory Panel classification).
-Secondary endpoints included subject comfort and satisfaction with the APMO and safety which was analyzed by the description of adverse events.
+Secondary endpoints included comfort and satisfaction with the APMO and safety which was analyzed by the description of adverse events.
 With a follow-up period of 35 days, 1 participant developed a pressure ulcer of at least a category II.
 This was a sacral pressure ulcer (1.5 cm in diameter) that occurred on day 21.
 The participant had a baseline Braden score of 12/23 and lay on the bed for 19 to 20 hours per day.
 Participants reported a high level of satisfaction concerning the comfort of the APMO.
 There were three adverse events that were considered related to the APMO; 1 participant with worsening general state of health with development of a sacral pressure ulcer (stage II) leading to drop-out at day 27, 1 participant with lower back pain who dropped out at day 4, and 1 participant with back pain caused by the APMO on a dorsal scar which led to drop out on day 1.
 There are several limitations to this study including the absence of a control group, what could be considered a short duration time, and potential bias with the exclusion of those with a life expectancy of less than 6 months and lack of signs of malnutrition as this population could be at particular risk of pressure ulcer.
 With the low incidence of pressure ulcer development, recommendations could be made for use of APMO for those who are bed confined for 15-20 hours per day.

 Another study by Meaume and colleagues in 2021 (similar to the above 2018 study) reported on the benefit of using a specific alternating-pressure mattress overlay in those at medium to high risk of developing pressure ulcers.
 In this prospective, multicentre, observational, longitudinal study, there were 83 participants included who had a Braden scale score of 12.8±1.6 and were lying down on average of 16.6 hours per day.
 None of the participants had a pressure ulcer at the beginning of the study however, 18 participants had a history of pressure ulcers.
 In this study, participants were lying between 15-20 hours per day on an alternating-pressure mattress overlay.
 The study duration was 35 days and skin condition was monitored daily for appearance of a pressure ulcer.
 For the primary endpoint, none of the study participants had a sacral, spine, heel or trochanteric pressure ulcer after 35 days.
 The secondary endpoints included category I pressure ulcer incidence or pressure ulcer of any category in any area other than the sacrum, spine, heels or trochanteric areas.
 Secondary endpoints also included participant satisfaction with the comfort of the mattress, acceptance of the sound level of the mattress, and safety (documented as adverse events and technical issues).
 On day 9, one participant developed a category I sacral pressure ulcer.
 There were three participants with reported adverse events; two of which were not related to the mattress and there was one technical incident reported (difficulty moving the participant to a shower stretcher due to mattress cover hanging over the mattress).
 While the study has limitations including the non-comparative nature and short duration of 35 days, there were no mattress-related adverse events and no participants in the medium or high-risk category developed a sacral, spine, heel or trochanteric pressure ulcer.